Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 Give constructive feedback and suggestions if he’s willing to listen to them.
 He can take a deep breath, say “I’m mad,” run to you for a hug, or write or draw about it.
 These can become his toolbox of things to do to express anger in a better way.

 And when everyone is calm, remind him that it’s okay to be mad.
-We all feel mad sometimes (even though it doesn’t feel good) and that the mad feelings go away after a while.
+We all feel mad sometimes (even though it doesn’t feel good) but the mad feelings go away after a while.

 6. Evaluate within yourself what happened

 Think about how you interact with your child.
 Have you been saying “no” too often that this was her last straw from not having a say?
 What triggered her anger?
 Could you have transitioned to the next activity better?

 Then, think about what sets you off and makes you angry right back at her.
 Perhaps you lose your temper when she does something you’d just told her not to.
 With this awareness, you know you’re better off ignoring her deliberate defiance than feeding into that trigger.